San Antonio Therapist Sexual Abuse Lawyer

 If you feel uncomfortable, threatened, or like your therapist is somehow breaching the therapeutic relationship, then they probably are.
 You deserve to feel safe and comfortable in therapy.
 Feeling any other type of way is a sign that something is wrong.

-What Should I Do if I Have Suffered Therapist Abuse?
+What Should I Do if I Have Suffered Therapist Abuse in Bexar County?

 If you have suffered sexual abuse from your therapist, chances are the therapist has committed some kind of therapist abuse to other clients too.
 That’s why it’s crucial to take action to protect yourself and others.
 This is what you should do if you’re suffering from an abusive therapist: